This is a fantastic Yottam Ottolenghi recipe from his beautiful book Jerusalem. The recipe is based on his Roasted Chicken with Clementines and Arak.

 8 chicken thighs with the skin and on the bone

 4 mandarins unpeeled, sliced horizontally into slices (or clementines if yuo can get them)

 Put the liqueur/brandy, olive oil, orange and lemon juices, musard and brown sugar in a large bowl with 2 1/2 teaspoons salt and 1 1/2 teaspoons black pepper.
 Whisk well and set aside.

 Peel the shallots and add to the bowl, with the chicken pieces,manadarin/clementine slices, thyme and fennel seeds.
 Stir well to make sure the marinade covers the chicken pices.

 Leave to marinate in the fridge for a few hours or overnight.

 Preheat the oven to 220 degrees C. Transfer the chicken and its marinade to a baking dish that’s large enough to fit everything in a one layer.
 The chicken should be skin-side up.

 Put the baking dish in the oven and roast for 35 to 45 minutes, until the chicken is brown and cooked through.
 Remove the dish from the oven.

 I served the chicken straight from the baking dish at the table.
 There was a lot of lovely juice, so I served the dish with lots of wild rice.
 Couscous would be great too.

-The original recipe says to remove the chicken, madarin/clementine slices and shallots to a serving plate, while you reduce the cooking liquid in a small saucepan.
+The original recipe says to remove the chicken, mandarin/clementine slices and shallots to a serving plate, while you reduce the cooking liquid in a small saucepan.
 The sauce is then poured over the chicken.